htem/FANC_auto_recon/README.md

     cd FANC_auto_recon
     pip install -e .

+### Troubleshooting
+Depending on your Python 3 version and your operating system, you may need to battle some bugs in order to get the `pip install` commands above to succeed.

+If you get something that looks like

+    ..
+ERROR:: Could not find a local HDF5 installation.
+       You may need to explicitly state where your local HDF5 headers and library can be found by setting the ``HDF5_DIR`` environment variable or by using the ``--hdf5`` command-line option.

+and you're on a Mac, install `brew` (https://brew.sh) if you haven't yet, then use `brew` to install HDF5 with `brew install hdf5`, then put `HDF5_DIR=/opt/homebrew/opt/hdf5` in front of your `pip install` command (e.g. `HDF5_DIR=/opt/homebrew/opt/hdf5 pip install fanc-fly`).

+If you get an error that contains

+    Error compiling Cython file:
+    ...
+    Cython.Compiler.Errors.CompileError: tables/utilsextension.pyx

+try to `pip install` the latest version of `tables` from GitHub by running `HDF5_DIR=/opt/homebrew/opt/hdf5 pip install git+https://github.com/PyTables/PyTables`, or alternatively, use conda to install it (`conda install tables`).
+After you get this package installed successfully, try installing `fanc-fly` again.

 ### Provide credentials

 Access to the latest reconstruction of FANC is restricted to authorized users.
 If you are a member of the FANC community (see [Collaborative community](../../wiki#collaborative-community) on this repo's wiki) and have been granted access, you can generate an API key by visiting [https://global.daf-apis.com/auth/api/v1/create_token](https://global.daf-apis.com/auth/api/v1/create_token) and logging in with your FANC-authorized google account.
 Copy the key that is displayed, then run the following commands in python to save your key to the appropriate file: